 The below article is going to show you the reason, method and frequently asked questions about network external hard drive.
-After reading, you are supposed to know how to map a network drive in Windows 10 as well as other system versions.
+After reading, you are supposed to know how to map a network drive in Windows 10, Windows 11 as well as other system versions.
 View more info from MiniTool partition manager website.

 Network external hard drive here means an external hard drive being connected to your computer network via a USB port and serving as a storage for digital data from another machine in the same network.